Molecular dynamics¶

 End

-The AtomNames, MinDistances, and MaxDistances keys constitute the atom chain definitions for the initial configuration.
+keys constitute the atom chain definitions for the initial configuration.
 Thus, the example above defines a chain of atoms N.1-C.t-O-H-N.1 with R(N.1-C) in the (3.0,3.8) range, R(C.t-O) in the (1.2,3.0) range, etc..
 In this example, the last atoms in the chain is required to be the same as the fist one, thus defining a ring.
 The specified restraints will push pairs of atoms C-N and O-H close together, which will hopefully let them form a bond, and pull atoms C.t and O away from each other, thus breaking the C-O bond.
-The restraint type is set to Hyperbolic to avoid very large forces that would otherwise result from a harmonic potential at a large deviation.
+The restraint type is set to Hyperbolic

 Note

 When detecting coordinates, the program uses the full atom name and not just the element name.
-An atom name consists of the element name optionally followed by a period and a suffix, just like N.1 and C.t in the example above.
-Using extended names for some atoms one may allow only a subset of bonds to be boosted.
+An atom name consists of the element name optionally followed by a period and a suffix, just like N.1

-Force bias Monte Carlo (fbMC)
+Force bias Monte Carlo (fbMC)¶

 Configurational sampling and structural relaxation can be accelerated by the Force bias Monte Carlo method.
 Unlike molecular dynamics, this approach does not use the equations of motion or atomic velocities.
 Instead, all atoms are randomly displaced in each fbMC steps.
 AMS uses an uniform-acceptance force bias Monte Carlo flavour of fbMC called tfMC, as published by Mees et al. [4] Unlike other well-known Monte Carlo methods such as the Metropolis algorithm, fbMC does not generate completely random moves and then test whether these should be accepted or rejected.
 Instead, the atomic displacements are generated so that atoms preferably move in the direction of the forces acting on them.
 This special biasing enables fbMC to accept every move, sampling the correct canonical ensemble with high efficiency.

-In AMS the fbMC method is implemented as an add-on to molecular dynamics, enabling mixed MC-MD simulations.
-After every Frequency MD steps, the MD procedure is stopped and fbMC takes over, executing NSteps Monte Carlo steps.
 Once the fbMC procedure completes, the MD simulation continues from the new geometry generated by fbMC while reusing atomic velocities from before the start of fbMC.

-The fbMC module requires three main input settings.
-Apart from the NSteps and Frequency defining the mix of molecular dynamics and Monte Carlo, Temperature needs to be set as desired to sample a particular canonical (NVT) ensemble.
 Although the fbMC procedure always runs in constant temperature mode, the rest of the MD simulation can in principle use any ensemble (with or without a thermostat or barostat).

 Note

-To run a pure fbMC simulation with no molecular dynamics component, leave Frequency set to 1 (the default), set the MD TimeStep and InitialVelocities to zero, and do not use other MD features such as a thermostat or a barostat.
+to zero, and do not use other MD features such as a thermostat or a barostat.

 Note

 AMS currently cannot write sampled geometries to the trajectory during the fbMC procedure.
 To see the evolution of the system during a long fbMC run, split it into multiple shorter fbMC passes to let the MD driver sample the current state between them.
-To do this, set the NSteps for fbMC to the desired trajectory sampling interval, keep Frequency set to 1 and set Trajectory SamplingFreq to 1.
+To do this, set the NSteps

-The amount of acceleration provided by fbMC depends on the StepLength parameter, which defines the maximum displacement of the lightest atom in the system.
-The default value of 0.1 Å is relatively conservative.
-Increasing StepLength leads to faster evolution of the system, but setting it too high can lead to inaccurate sampling or cause crashes by generating geometries that are too distorted.
+leads to faster evolution of the system, but setting it too high can lead to inaccurate sampling or cause crashes by generating geometries that are too distorted.

 An estimate of the timescale associated with fbMC (tfMC) steps will be printed to the output.